-- i) Students who have not cleared a course (Theory/ Lab/ project) are shown with "F" grade.
+- 6.3.1 Students who have not cleared a course (Theory/ Lab/ project) are shown with "F" grade.
 A course having an 'F' grade will be considered as a backlog and it has to be re-registered in the subsequent semesters.
-F-graded courses are eligible to register for the next level course (pre-requisite is met). - ii) Re-registration fee will be as per the university norms existing at the time of reregistration.
-When a course is re-registered, the evaluation marks of that course shall be treated as canceled/ reset. - iii) To provide an early opportunity for students to clear their backlog of courses, efforts will be made to offer as many courses as possible during Odd, Even and summer semesters.
+F-graded courses are eligible to register for the next level course (pre-requisite is met). - 6.3.2 Re-registration fee will be as per the university norms existing at the time of reregistration.
+When a course is re-registered, the evaluation marks of that course shall be treated as canceled/ reset. - 6.3.3 To provide an early opportunity for students to clear their backlog of courses, efforts will be made to offer as many courses as possible during Odd, Even and summer semesters.

-7. ADD/DROP/AUDIT OPTIONS
+7 ADD/DROP/AUDIT OPTIONS